Shopify/tapioca/README.md

                                                               # Default: sorbet/rbi/dsl
           [--rbi-max-line-length=N]                           # Set the max line length of generated RBIs.
 Signatures longer than the max line length will be wrapped
                                                               # Default: 120
+  -e, [--environment=ENVIRONMENT]                             # The Rack/Rails environment to use when generating RBIs
+                                                              # Default: development
   -c, [--config=<config file path>]                           # Path to the Tapioca configuration file
                                                               # Default: sorbet/tapioca/config.yml
   -V, [--verbose], [--no-verbose]                             # Verbose output for debugging purposes